mgabor3141/dailyhues/README.md

 }
 ```

 First request for a wallpaper takes 5-30 seconds (downloads wallpaper + AI analysis).
-Subsequent requests within the same hour are instant (cached).
-Cache automatically refreshes each hour to check for new images.
+Subsequent requests are instant (cached).
+Bing is queried for new images every hour.

-## Debug Responses

-After each AI analysis call, a detailed debug file is automatically saved to the `debug_responses/` directory.
-These files are useful for:
-- Debugging AI color extraction issues
-- Reviewing Claude's extended thinking process
-- Tracking token usage and costs
-- Analyzing API response patterns